A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: An overview of the algorithm

-More precisely, let $Q$ be the subset of those vertices of $H''$ that are obtained from contracting the subpaths of $W$ between consecutive terminals.
-Fix a noose $\gamma$ appearing in the sphere-cut decomposition of $H''$, that is, $\gamma=\gamma(e)$ for some $e\in \tree$.
+More precisely, let $Q$ be the subset of those vertices of $H'$ that are obtained from contracting the subpaths of $W$ between consecutive terminals.
+Fix a noose $\gamma$ appearing in the sphere-cut decomposition of $H'$, that is, $\gamma=\gamma(e)$ for some $e\in \tree$.
 Then $\gamma$ traverses at most $\alpha\sqrt{3k}$ vertices of $Q$; say that $R\subseteq Q$ is the set of these vertices.
-We can now enumerate a set of $k^{\Oh(\sqrt{k})}$ candidates for $\gamma$ as follows (by {\em{guessing}} we mean iterating through all options): \begin{enumerate}[(1)] \item Guess a set $\mathcal{R}$ of at most $\alpha\sqrt{3k}$ pairs of distinct terminals. \item For each $(s,t)\in \mathcal{R}$, take the shortest path $P_{(s,t)}$ from $s$ to $t$ and consider contracting it to a single vertex $p_{(s,t)}$. \item Take the fixed tree $H_0$ that spans terminals in $G$, apply the above contractions in $G$, and let $H_{\mathcal{R}}$ be the graph to which $H_0$ is transformed under these contractions. \item Enumerate all nooses $\gamma$ that meet $H_{\mathcal{R}}$ only at terminals and vertices of degree at least $3$, and traverse at most $\alpha\sqrt{3k}$ such vertices. \end{enumerate} In the Step 1 we have at most $k^{\Oh(\sqrt{k})}$ options for such a set $\mathcal{R}$, and the contractions in Steps~2 and~3 turn $H_0$ into a planar graph $H_{\mathcal{R}}$ with $\Oh(k)$ vertices.
-It is not hard to convince oneself that in such a graph, there are only $k^{\Oh(\sqrt{k})}$ nooses satisfying the property expressed in the Step 3, so all in all we enumerate at most $k^{\Oh(\sqrt{k})}$ curves in the plane, each traversing at most $\alpha\sqrt{3k}$ terminals.
-Now, to conclude the construction of $\Bb$ we do as follows.
-For each enumerated curve $\gamma$, and each partition $(X,Y)$ of terminals traversed by $\gamma$, we include into $\Bb$ two terminal subsets: the set of terminals enclosed by $\gamma$ plus $X$, and the set of terminals excluded by $\gamma$ plus $Y$.
+We can now enumerate a set of $k^{\Oh(\sqrt{k})}$ candidates for $\gamma$ by performing the following steps (by {\em{guessing}} we mean iterating through all options): \begin{enumerate}[(1)] \item Guess a set $\mathcal{R}$ of at most $\alpha\sqrt{3k}$ pairs of distinct terminals. \item For each $(s,t)\in \mathcal{R}$, take the shortest path $P_{(s,t)}$ from $s$ to $t$ and consider contracting it to a single vertex $p_{(s,t)}$. \item Take the fixed tree $H_0$ that spans terminals in $G$, apply the above contractions in $G$, and let $H_{\mathcal{R}}$ be the graph to which $H_0$ is transformed under these contractions. \item Enumerate all nooses $\gamma$ that meet $H_{\mathcal{R}}$ only at terminals and vertices of degree at least $3$, and traverse at most $\alpha\sqrt{3k}$ such vertices. \end{enumerate} In Step 1 we have at most $k^{\Oh(\sqrt{k})}$ options for such a set $\mathcal{R}$, and the contractions in Steps~2 and~3 turn $H_0$ into a planar graph $H_{\mathcal{R}}$ with $\Oh(k)$ vertices.
+It is not hard to convince oneself that in such a graph, there are only $k^{\Oh(\sqrt{k})}$ nooses satisfying the property expressed in the Step 4, so all in all we enumerate at most $k^{\Oh(\sqrt{k})}$ curves in the plane, each traversing at most $\alpha\sqrt{3k}$ terminals.
+Now, for each enumerated curve $\gamma$, we include into $\Bb$ two terminal subsets: the set of terminals enclosed by $\gamma$ and the set of terminals excluded by $\gamma$.
 Thus $|\Bb|=k^{\Oh(\sqrt{k})}$.